Azrieli Centre set to fund next round of fellowships

 About 45 per cent of adults with neurodevelopmental disabilities—such as an intellectual disability, autism spectrum disorder or Down syndrome—also have a mental illness including addiction, yet this population faces profound challenges in getting the care they need.

-Through the Azrieli Centre for Adult Neurodevelopmental Disabilities and Mental Health, we will drive discovery, build greater capacity, and train the experts of tomorrow in this field.
+Through the Azrieli Adult Neurodevelopmental Centre, we will drive discovery, build greater capacity, and train the experts of tomorrow in this field.
 The ripple effect of this work will reach across Canada and ultimately around the world.
 We will drive clinical care, research, education and training—and share our knowledge globally.

 CAMH has already demonstrated a clear commitment to responding to this urgent need and improving care in this field through our clinical services, in which rich clinical and research training is available, and through a focus on this population within the Geriatric and Adult Neurodevelopmental Psychiatry Division—but we must create the capacity to achieve so much more.